Skip to content

 Unique Skill (Inheritable)

 Generates flames of rebellion that increase the Attack Power and Resistance of 1 row of allies for 3 turns.
 Attack Power and Resistance increase amount and number of turns are reduced if learned by someone other than Red Beard.
+Attack Power and Resistance incrementally increased further based on skill level.
+Additional turns added.

 Unique Skill (Not Inheritable)